Literably re-levels students using this table:

 Avoiding Redundant Assessment.
 Once a student "passes" (at least 90% accuracy and 3/5 comprehension) a particular level, we will not move the student below that level for the rest of the school year.
 Similarly, if in the past two weeks Literably leveled the student down to or below the current level, upward movements are capped at +1.

 Summer Slide.
 After summer break, we move each student's "floor" down 2 levels to account for summer slide.

 Very Low Fluency.
-If a student reads at or below 7 wcpm, we will not move the student up, regardless of accuracy and comprehension.
+If a student reads at or below 7 wcpm, we will level the student down 1 level, regardless of accuracy and comprehension.

 Expected Growth.
 If 90 days have passed since the student's most recent assessment, Literably will bump the student up one level so that their next reading is more likely to be at their instructional level.
 Note: if the 90 days include summer break, the teacher manually changes the student's level, or the most recent leveling recommendation was +2, then this change will not apply.